naman9083/naman9083/README.md

 - 🌱 I’m currently learning Flutter and Native Android
 - 👯 I’m looking to collaborate on Mobile App Projects
 - 🤔 I’m looking for help with bugs and problem occurs during App Development
-- 💬 Ask me about Mobile Apps,i am happy to help;
+- 💬 Ask me about Mobile Apps,I am happy to help;
 - 📫 How to reach me: Ping me on +917017251685 or on namankhurana9083@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: No one other better understands the code of a problem than his writer